Mike Smith (record producer): Career

-In 2013 Mike Smith, along with Jonathan Hay, co-founded SMH Records, a music label out of Charlotte, North Carolina with Caroline Distribution a division of Capitol Music Group.
+In 2013 Mike Smith, along with Jonathan Hay, co-founded SMH Records, a music label out of Charlotte, North Carolina, with Caroline Distribution a division of Capitol Music Group.
 Nigerian heiress Bim Fernandez signed with SMH in November 2013, becoming part of the Smith/Hay musical project Pink Grenade.
-Pink Grenade released an album in July 2014, accompanied by four singles that gathered millions of views online.
+Pink Grenade released an album in July 2014, accompanied by four singles that supposedly gathered millions of views online.
 Guest rappers Crooked I, Troy Ave, Dizzy Wright and Royce da 5'9" were featured on four songs.
 In August 2014 the record label offered $15 million to Jay Z to produce his next album.
 Smith stated to HipHopDX "I will write Jay Z a check for $15 million today as an advance for us to produce an album for him."
-In 2015 Mike Smith was a performer and producer for the studio album When Music Worlds Collide that was profiled on Fox News, Business Insider and Billboard.
-He was awarded TIDAL Rising Artist for his compilation album When Music Worlds Collide by Jay Z's music streaming service.
-The version Deluxe: When Music Worlds Collide featuring new collaborations with notable hip-hop artists was released in 2016.
+In 2015 Smith was a performer and producer for the studio album When Music Worlds Collide that was profiled on Fox News, Business Insider and Billboard.
+He was awarded Rising Artist by Jay Z's music streaming service Tidal.
+The deluxe version of the album added collaborations with notable hip-hop artists, and was released in 2016.

-In 2016 Mike Smith and wife Erika Smith were executive producers of "BET's One Shot" the hip-hop lyrical competition series hosted by Sway Calloway and also starring Mike Smith.
+In 2016 Smith and his wife were executive producers of "BET's One Shot" the hip-hop lyrical competition series hosted by Sway Calloway and also starring Smith.
 The show debuted on BET on August 16, 2016, and also starred DJ Khaled, TI, RZA, and Twista.
 Smith's debut album Always You And Me was number 7 on the Billboard Heatseekers chart, number 47 on the Billboard New Artist album chart, and number 67 on the Billboard 200.
 His book, Lovin' Each Day, became an Amazon bestseller.
 Billboard premiered "Lost Souls" the single he co-produced for Orlando massacre survivor Patience Carter, Nitty Scott and Iliana Eve.

-In 2017 Smith relaunched Wu-Tang label Razor Sharp Records with RZA and King Tech.
 Smith released the single "Alibi" with Chanel Sosa, RZA and Tech from the album Smith Hay & the Blue Notes.
-Smith worked with other Wu-Tang Clan member Inspectah Deck on the single "Daddy's Little Girl".In July 2017, Smith hit Number 28 on the Spotify Viral 50 Chart with his song Almost Paradise with Royce Da 5 9.
+Smith worked with other Wu-Tang Clan member Inspectah Deck on the single "Daddy's Little Girl".

 On December 30, 2017, Smith's second solo album, Pieces of my Soul, reached number 5 on the Billboard Heatseekers, Number 1 on the Billboard Heatseekers South Central, Number 1 on the Billboard Heatseekers South Atlantic, and Number 48 on the Independent Album Chart.

 Smith's duo Smith and Hay reached number 1 on the Billboard Jazz Album chart for the week of January 20, 2018.